KEXP: Programming during and after the COVID-19 lockdown (2020–present)

 The COVID-19 pandemic in 2020 posed substantial financial challenges for KEXP.
 This resulted in staff layoffs, budget cuts, and a heightened reliance on direct support from listeners to compensate for the loss of underwriting revenue from businesses.
 At the same time, KEXP had to adapt its programming to meet the increased demand from listeners who turned to online streaming.
 DJs continued to be on air, but had to broadcast remotely and would adjust their music selection in real-time in response to an influx of listener messages.
 As the performance space was closed and musicians cancelled tours, KEXP introduced "Live on KEXP at Home", a format in which artists would prepare recorded performances that were played on air while discussing them live with a DJ virtually.

 Under the backdrop of the George Floyd protests in Seattle in July 2020, KEXP revamped its lineup and its programming as part an initiative to increasing the diversity of the music and its staff.
-Several DJs were promoted to new executive positions, and two shows hosted by Black DJs were added to daytime slots that had been held solely by Richards, Cheryl Waters, and Kevin Cole.
+Two Black DJs (Larry Mizell, Jr. and Gabriel Teodros) were promoted to leadership positions at the station, and they were added to daytime slots that had been held solely by Richards, Cheryl Waters, and Kevin Cole.
 After a 2019 analysis by Tableau Software found that 24 of the top 25 artists played on the station in 2019 were predominantly White, the station broadened its mix of music.

 Tom Mara, who was executive director of KCMU and KEXP for 31 years and who had volunteered for the station in the late 1980s as a UW student, announced his retirement as of June 30, 2022.
 Under Mara, the station had grown to $12.5 million in annual revenue by 2020; its average rating in Seattle had more than tripled from 1.1 to 3.7 between 2019 and 2022.
 The station opted to promote its chief operating officer, Ethan Raup, to CEO.
 Mara later announced that he would become the executive director of the Seattle International Film Festival instead of retiring altogether.

 In 2022, KEXP celebrated its 50th anniversary of broadcasting dating to the start of KCMU.
 For the occasion, the station hosted a series of concerts named KEXP50, which featured two stages located in the courtyard and within the Gathering Space.
 Prior to the event, KEXP had been actively celebrating its anniversary with special programming highlighting the music history since its establishment in 1972, focusing on one year of music every week.
 In 2023, KEXP announced several changes to its schedule effective in September, including the removal of several existing shows and the addition of new programs focusing on Asian and indigenous music.